MUDDUKRISHNAY/2_STAGE_FLASH_ADC/README.md

 - subtractor
 - residue_Amplifier

-I used OPAMP in sample and hold circut , subtractor circuit and residue_Amplifier
+In sample and hold ,subtractor and residue_Amplifier I used :
+- OPAMP

-- In Flash ADC I used :
+In Flash ADC I used :
 - comparator
 - Thermometer to Binary encoder

-In DAC (c2c DAC) I used
+In DAC (c2c DAC) I used:
--1 Switch
+- Switch